zhuyuxiao/Chinese-cuisine/README.md

 Chinese-cuisine
 -----------------

-This folder contains the dataset and codes (will keep updating) used in paper "Geography and similarity of regional cuisines in China".
+This folder contains the dataset and codes used in paper "Geography and similarity of regional cuisines in China".

 Please cite Yu-Xiao Zhu, Junming Huang, Zi-Ke Zhang, Qian-Ming Zhang, Tao Zhou, Yong-Yeol Ahn, Geography and similarity of regional cuisines in China, PLoS One 2013, 8(11): e79161 if you use our dataset or codes.
 Thanks.